Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |3   |supportedLights |[Common.LightCapabilities](#210-lightcapabilities) |TRUE |array: true<br>minsize: 1<br>maxsize: 100|N/A |An array of available LightCapabilities that are controllable. |

 ### 2.10.
 LightCapabilities
-The definition of "LightCapabilities" and the setting example of TOYOTA are described below.
+The definition of `LightCapabilities` and the setting example of TOYOTA are described below.

 | No | Name                  | Type            | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:                   | :-:             | :-:       | :-:        |---------------------|-------------|